5T33Z0/Clover-Crate/SMBIOS/README.md

 A workaround to this issue is to use the SMBIOS intended for your CPU but add `-no_compat_check` to the boot arguments.
 The downside is that you can't install system updates this way, so you need to switch back the SMBIOS to whatever is officially supported by macOS Monterey to get updates and enable `HWTarget` in RtVariables as well (using a Plist Editor since this parameter is not yet available in Clover Configurator).

 ## Notes
-- Check the attached macOS Compatinility Charts to find out which macOS version is compatible with which SMBIOS
+- Check the attached macOS Compatibility Charts to find out which macOS version is compatible with which SMBIOS